jayinc/docs/content/tutorials/ios-tutorial/_index.md

 }
 ```

-And for the trasncript, let's add the following to `TranscriptText.swift`:
+And for the transcript, let's add the following to `TranscriptText.swift`:

 ```swift
 import SwiftUI